job/aclhound/INSTALL-CONFIG.md

  This can be found in the /etc/aclhound/ directory.

- This configuration file is used to configure some base settings for aclhound itself, and it contains settings to talke with jenkins &amp; gerrit.
+ This configuration file is used to configure some base settings for aclhound itself, and it contains settings to talk with jenkins &amp; gerrit.

  The following is an example configuration file:
 <pre>